 Visitors typically fly in via Puerta Princesa Airport and then connect to their local destination from there.
 There are other two smaller airports further north relevant for the majority of travellers:

-2GO Travel, the country’s premier passenger ship company, offer scheduled ferry transfer from Manila to Puerto Princesa and Coron and from Puerto Princesa to Coron.
+2GO Travel, the country’s premier passenger ship company, offers scheduled ferry transfer from Manila to Puerto Princesa and Coron and from Puerto Princesa to Coron.

 The ferry from Brooke’s Point ( South Palawan) to Kudat (Sabah, Borneo Malaysia will operate soon We will keep you updated as we know that there are many tourists interested in continuing their trip to Sabah, Borneo after their holiday in Palawan Island.